How to Set Up an RTMP Encoder for Live Video Streaming in 2025

 Common Video Streaming Protocols

-Now that you’ve been introduced to RTMP live streaming and video live streaming encoders, let’s compare the most common video streaming protocols.
+Now that you’re familiar with RTMP streaming and video encoders let’s compare the most widely used video streaming protocols and how they impact live broadcasts today.

 RTMP Streaming Protocol

-RTMP streaming protocol is not a codec, but an RTMP protocol commonly uses the H.264 codec, which supports 4K resolution.
+While RTMP encoders are not codecs themselves, they commonly use the H.264 codec, which supports up to 4K resolution.
 Any 4K RTMP encoder you use will likely be compatible with the H.264 codec, partly because the H.264 standard has been around for so long.

-The RTMP protocol is no longer commonly used to deliver streams to viewers.
-Most often, a modern option like the HLS streaming protocol is preferred.
-Since RTMP is still the standard for delivering your streams to your online video platform, the two work together to make the magic of live streaming possible.
+Although RTMP live streams are no longer used for last-mile delivery, they play a crucial role in the streaming workflow.
+While a modern option like the HLS streaming protocol is preferred, the RTMP is still the standard for delivering streams to your online video platform.
+The two work together to make the magic of live streaming possible.

 To put things into perspective, your video follows this path: